SzaroBury/SimpleLibraryAPI/README.md

 - Unit tests with Xunit and Moq

 ### Projects in the solution:
-- API - controllers
+- API - Controllers, Attributes, DI
-- Application - services, interfaces
+- Application - Services
-- Domain - model, DTOs, enumerations
+- Domain - Model, DTOs, Enumerations
-- Infrastructure - connection to the database
+- Infrastructure - Repository, UOW, DBContext
-- Application.Tests - unit tests of the Core project
+- Application.Tests - unit tests of the Application project

 ### Entities in the system:
 - Author